NicolasLeo-hub/PI-GaPhi/README.md

               'P': cluster1 'not active' and almost one among cluster2, cluster3 o cluster4 'active';
               'T': only cluster4 'active';
               'S': no cluster 'active';
-  4. Segment Gait Cycle and save results
+  4. Segment Gait Cycle and save results.

 ## How to prepare your data